edward-stuart-johnson/data-analytics-power-bi-report/README.md

 "US", "United States",
 "DE", "Germany")

-In addition to the country hierarchy, it can sometimes be helpful to have a full geography column, as in some cases this makes mapping more accurate.
-I created a new calculated column in the Stores table called Geography that creates a full geography name for each row, based on the Stores[Country Region], and Stores[Country] columns, separated by a comma and a space:
+In addition to the country hierarchy, a full geography column  makes mapping more accurate.
+I created a new calculated column in the Stores table called Geography that creates a full geography name for each row, based on the Stores[Country Region] and Stores[Country] columns, separated by a comma and a space:

 Geography = CONCATENATE(CONCATENATE(Stores[Country Region], ", "), Stores[Country])

 I ensured that the following columns have the correct data category assigned, as follows:

-World Region : Continent
+World Region: Continent

-Country : Country
+Country: Country

-Country Region : State or Province
+Country Region: State or Province

 I created a Geography hierarchy using the following levels: